LISTEN TO THIS ARTICLE

 The Observability Gap in Production AI Agents

 Here's what keeps me up at night about that study: nobody was watching those agents in real-time.
 The analysis happened after the fact.
-If one agent had started spamming racial slurs or coordinating a botnet, the researchers would've found out two months later while cleaning the dataset.
+If one agent had started spamming racial slurs or coordinating a botnet, the researchers would've found out days later while cleaning the dataset.

 That's the observability problem with AI agents.
 The tooling exists for monitoring traditional software.
 It even exists for tracking individual LLM calls.
 But production agent systems, multi-step, tool-using, context-switching, potentially-running-for-days systems, operate in a monitoring blind spot.
 When an agent derails, you find out when the damage report lands on your desk.